toshke/aws-waf-demo-workshop/README.md

 ## Step 2

-Start bees with machine guns https://github.com/newsapps/beeswithmachineguns - let it run for full minute

-or try another framework
+Install [goad](https://github.com/goadapp/goad/).
+Load test the API.
+Look at the traffic data.

 ## Step 3

+Deploy the WAF that will detect Load testing header and block traffic.

+## Step 4

+Run the load testing tool with and without the header.
 Look at the traffic data.

-## Step 3

-Deploy WAF.
-Create WAF rule to deny based on header Start bees with machine guns with custom header
-See WAF denying trafic.